CogentRedTester/mpv-sub-select/README.md

 Auto-Select Mode enables this intrinsically.

+### Only Use Forced Subtitles if Explicitly Included (default no)

+By default, when searching for subtitle tracks with a specific language, forced subtitles will be included in the search results and treated the same as other tracks.
+This means that there's no way to write a rule that specifically excludes forced subtitle tracks.
+By setting `explicit_forced_subs=yes`, forced subtitles will never be chosen unless a rule explicitly includes "forced" in `slang`.

 ## Examples

 The [sub_select.conf](/sub_select.conf) file contains all of the options for the script and their defaults.
 The [sub-select.json](/sub-select.json) file contains an example set of track matches.